-We have yet another Great Line-up at Camp Oo-Koo-Lay-Lay this year to make sure that you and your ‘ukulele have the best time possible!
-And we have some really fun additions this year, including the inimitable Jim D’Ville who helped launch our very first Camp Oo-Koo-Lay-Lay way back when!
+We have yet another Great Line-up at Camp Oo-Koo-Lay-Lay r to make sure that you and your ‘ukulele have the best time possible including the inimitable Jim D’Ville who helped launch our very first Camp Oo-Koo-Lay-Lay way back when!
 And you know what the best part is?
-This is not just another gig for these guys.
+This is not just another gig for any of these guys.
 They’re all coming because they really want to be part of your camp experience and help make it the best they possibly can.
 (And they know there’s a lot of fun in store for them, as well.)

 And so, without further ado, here is the 2019 Camp Oo-Koo-Lay-lay cast of characters: